alain-michael/EcoTrack-Rwanda/README.md

      ```

 ### Database
-- Configure PostgreSQL database settings in the `settings.py` file.
+- Configure SQLite database settings in the `settings.py` file.

 ### Deployment
-- Use Heroku or AWS for deployment.
+- Deployed the frontend to netlify.
+- Deployed the backend to pythonanywhere.
+Webhook triggers deployment script which pulls latest code, applied migrations, amd restarts server.
 - Set up CI/CD pipeline with GitHub Actions to automatically run tests and deploy the application.

 ### CI/CD Pipeline